-Option Description Windows Server 2012 On the Dashboard page, hover the mouse over the lower left corner of the page next to the Server Manager taskbar button, and then click Start.
-2. Click Control Panel , and then click System .
-3. Click Change Settings, click Change, and then click Change again.
-Windows 7, Windows 2008 1.
+Option Description Windows Server 2012 a.
+On the Dashboard page, hover the mouse over the lower left corner of the page next to the Server Manager taskbar button, and then click Start . b.
+Click Control Panel , and then click System . c.
+Click Change Settings , click Change , and then click Change again.
+Windows Server a.
 Click Start > Control Panel > System and Security.
-Click System, and then click Change Settings.
-3. On the Computer Name tab, click Change .
-Windows XP, Windows Vista 1.
-On the desktop, right-click My Computer , and then click Properties .
-2. On the Computer Name tab, click Change .
+2012 R2, Windows Server 2016, Windows Server 2019 b.
+Click System , and then click Change Settings . c.
+On the Computer Name tab, click Change .